G-Bruce/SMUDoingDataScience/README.md

 # SMUDoingDataScience
 ### Introduction
 In this repository, I have uploaded and adapted R code in order to demonstrate some ways of Doing Data Science.
-I have adapted the R scripts to create R Markdown files which explicitly document files as though I were teaching.
+I have adapted my original R scripts to create R Markdown files which explicitly document files as though I were teaching.
 Activities range from very basic Introductions to complex topics like Financial Modeling.
 I will release new code as I create it, usually the week after assigning the relevant homework.

 You should use RStudio to view things like the .RMD file, but I do my best to keep the .md with relevant pictures, so you can view all output on GitHub, without having to clone things yourself.
 This is a work in progress!